laroue/desktop/README.md

 ## Translations

-Translations are part of our [ARK Development and Security Bounty Program](https://blog.ark.io/ark-development-and-security-bounty-program-a95122d06879).
+Translations are part of our [Development and Security Bounty Program](https://blog.ark.io/ark-development-and-security-bounty-program-a95122d06879).

 Full translations are considered to be `Tier 3`, while grammar fixes, typos, etc. are considered to be `Tier 6`.